 In Nash's four seasons with the Santa Clara Broncos, the team made three NCAA appearances, and he was twice named West Coast Conference Player of the Year.
 In 1993, Nash was tapped to play for the national team, winning a bronze medal at the Canada Games and a silver medal at the World University Games.
 Nash is grateful for the opportunity that Santa Clara head coach Dick Davey gave him to play NCAA Division I basketball: "I couldn't have gone to a more perfect university for me.
 I owe so much to my experience there."

 After graduating with a degree in sociology, Nash entered the NBA draft in 1996 and was drafted 15th overall to the Phoenix Suns.
 He was soon traded to the Dallas Mavericks and made his first NBA All-star appearance in his third season.
 In Dallas, Nash quickly made a name for himself as one of the best point guards in the NBA.

 At the 2000 Olympic Games in Sydney, Nash captained his team to wins over Spain and Yugoslavia, before suffering an emotional loss to France in the quarterfinals.

-Nash has been inspired by many people, and his next project focuses on one of his childhood heroes: Nash will team up with ESPN Films to make a documentary on his childhood hero, Terry Fox.
-"As a six-year-old in Canada, I remember what it felt like and how proud w were when he was running across the country to raise money for cancer research.
+Nash has been inspired by many people, including his childhood hero and fellow Canada's Walk of Fame Inductee Terry Fox: "As a six-year-old in Canada, I remember what it felt like and how proud we were when he was running across the country to raise money for cancer research.
 I also remember what it felt like when we found out that he couldn't continue.
 Those things have stuck with me."
-Nash's film directorial debut will air on ESPN.

-Steve Nash founded the Jim Jennings Memorial Endowment Fund at SCU, as well as the Steve Nash Foundation which focuses on the needed of underserved children in Arizona, British Columbia and Paraguay.
+Steve Nash founded the Jim Jennings Memorial Endowment Fund at SCU, as well as the Steve Nash Foundation which focuses on the needs of underserved children in Arizona, British Columbia and Paraguay.